 The School Board is committed to engaging stakeholders in strategic planning and decision making.
 Part of this commitment is the appointment of the citizen Long Range Planning Committee (LRPC), which has been charged with continually examining existing functional needs stemming from aging facilities, expected student population growth, and education program equity for all students.
-Under Board direction, the LRPC used the Long Range Plan to make recommendations for the 2014 Capital Bond Program.
-After the 2019 update of the Plan, the Board may again ask the LRPC to review the needs of the District and recommend projects for inclusion in the next CIP.
+Under Board direction, the LRPC used the Long Range Plan to make recommendations for the 2019 Capital Improvement Program.